Flavor text

 Flavor text is text for action figure character backgrounds, video games, playing cards, or within the pages of a role-playing game's rulebook.
 While appropriate to the product's or game's story concept, it usually has no effect on the mechanics of the game, but instead serves to add realism, characterization, or lore to the item in question.
 Flavor text is often the last text on a card or on the rear of a toy card or package, and is usually printed in italics or written between quotes to distinguish it from game-affecting text.

 Background

 The concept of flavor text was popularized by the dossiers of 1980s toys, primarily G.I.
-Joe filecards and Transformers tech-specs, but is now more commonly associated with tabletop games.
+Joe file cards and Transformers tech-specs, but is now more commonly associated with tabletop games.
 The term flavor text was originally coined in March 1993 for Magic: The Gathering by the game's production manager, Dave Howell.